usdot-fhwa-stol/cda-telematics/telematic_system/scripts/log_analysis/README.md

     ```
 2. Copy all  <test case name>_*_messaging_server_*_message_drop_parsed.csv files to this new folder `<test case name>_message_drop`.
+3. Copy all generated bridge csv files into the same folder
-3. Run message drop analysis script to analyze all files in the `<test case name>_message_drop` folder.
+4. Run message drop analysis script to analyze all files in the `<test case name>_message_drop` folder.
     ```
     python3 get_message_drop.py <folder-name or test case name>_message_drop